 What is passive cooling and why you need it for your home!

-May 23rd, 2018 · Published to Domestic, Shade Solutions by Steve Lewis
+May 23rd, 2018 · Published to Domestic, Shade Solutions

 When you think of cooling your home, no doubt you think of appliances like air conditioners, fans and other devices.
 But, all cooling appliances consume energy in order to function.
 If you make use of appliances to cool your home, you are engaging in what is called active cooling.